 A Marxian definition of social class, using the categoies such as bourgeoisie, proletariat, landlord, petty bourgeoisie, and lumpenproletariat is not truly ordinal.
-The manner in which the Marxian categories of class are defined is with respect to relations of production, rather than using a ranking on specific variables.
+Marxian categories of class are defined and constructed with respect to relations of production, rather than ranking people on a set of characteristics such as income or prestige.